gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 -->

 Finally, the joining node uses the information received in the Joining Response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
+In addition, the joining node maintains an association between each public key retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the group.

 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.
+When doing so:

+* The joining node MUST NOT process an incoming request message, if signed by a group member whose public key is not associated to the role "Requester".

+* The joining node MUST NOT process an incoming response message, if signed by a group member whose public key is not associated to the role "Responder".

 If the application requires backward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the current group members upon the new node's joining (see {{sec-group-rekeying-process}}).
 As a consequence, the joining node is not able to access secure communication in the group occurred prior its joining.